Winnie09/GPTCelltype/README.md

 DimPlot(obj,group.by='celltype')
 ```

-\textcolor{red}{Warning: avoid sharing your API key with others or uploading it to public spaces. }
+<span style="Warning: avoid sharing your API key with others or uploading it to public spaces.">red</span>

 ## Vignette
 You can view the complete vignette [here](https://winnie09.github.io/Wenpin_Hou/pages/gptcelltype.html).